14islands/react-page-transitions/README.md

 - Animation lib agnostic
 - Adds CSS classnames with transition status to the page containers.
 CSS animations are more performant than JS, especially while the browser is loading assets.
 - Provides a hook `usePageTransition()` with transition status that can be accessed by any component in the tree
+- Relies on React.Suspense for delaying transitions if a page takes time to load
 - Supports default page transitions on history nav
 - Supports contextual transitions triggered by links - able to pass data to current and next page
 - Support barba.js sync mode - i.e. having 2 pages mounted at the same time